BlockchainCommons/SmartCustodyBook/manuscript/02-scenario.md

 [^7]:Joint names associated with a joint account should make it more difficult for legal physical [Denial of Access](#adversary-denial-of-access) to box by the heirs, however, the rules for this differ state-by-state.
 Ideally this account should be in the form of "joint tenancy" and "tenancy by the entirety".
 You should seek advice of a local lawyer.
 See [http://www.weisslawstl.com/2008/02/16/joint-tenancy-accounts-safe-deposit-boxes-will-substitutes-will-substitute-will](http://www.weisslawstl.com/2008/02/16/joint-tenancy-accounts-safe-deposit-boxes-will-substitutes-will-substitute-will)

-[^8]:Higher security scenarios will require the initialization of computer devices and keys generated in a room with no windows, all cell phones turned off, laptop cameras and microphones turned off and taped over, and limited internet connectivity (no wifi).
+[^8]:Higher security scenarios will require the initialization of computer devices and keys generated in a room with no windows, all cell phones removed, laptop cameras, microphones, and home security cameras turned off and taped over, and limited internet connectivity (no wifi).
+A [white noise generator](https://www.amazon.ca/Sleeping-Soothing-Portable-Permanent-Relaxation/dp/B071PB5PXG/) can further foil anything you might have missed.
 This is not required for this base scenario, but is cheap and easy to do.

 [^9]:One of the most important principles of these procedures is that the Recovery Phrase (which is the Master Private Key Seed for all of your digital assets) is generated on trusted hardware certified for key creation, and from that point the Recovery Phrase or Master Private Key Seed never resides physically on a network-attached computer.